 Whilst Armstrong and Aldrin were on the lunar surface, Collins was alone in the command module for more than 21 hours.

-He even missed Armstrong's famous first words on the surface, as he was on the other side of the Moon without radio communication.
-In doing this he was the first person to orbit the far side of the Moon alone.
+He even missed Armstrong's famous first words on the surface, as he was on the other side of the Moon, cut from radio communication with the rest of humanity.
+In doing this he was the first person to orbit the Far Side of the Moon alone.

-As Collins waited alone, he had no idea if Armstrong and Aldrin would be able to return as planned.
+As Collins waited alone, he was aware that should the mission not go according to plan, Armstrong and Aldrin may not be able to return.
 Eagle had never been fired on the surface of the Moon before.
 If it didn’t burn for long enough or failed to take off when leaving the Moon, Collins would have to return to the Earth alone.

 Whilst on the opposite side of the Moon, Collins was completely isolated, with no ability to contact anyone.
 During this time, Collins wrote: